psc25/GlobalUAT/README.md

 # GlobalUATPathSpace

-Source code related to the article "Global universal approximation of path space functionals on weighted spaces" by Christa Cuchiero, Philipp Schmocker, and Josef Teichmann
+Source code related to the article "Global universal approximation of functional input maps on weighted spaces" by Christa Cuchiero, Philipp Schmocker, and Josef Teichmann

 Link: ...